Frequently Asked Questions

 If you choose slow mode, the Session application runs in the background and periodically polls its swarm (see What is a swarm) for new messages.
 If a new message is found, it is presented to you as a notification on your device.

 If you choose fast mode, Session will use APNs push notification service to deliver push notifications to your device.
 This requires your device IP address and unique push notification token are exposed to an Apple operated push notification server.
-Additionally, you will expose your Session ID and unique push notification token to an OPTF operated push notification server, for the purpose of providing notifications to the APNs server.
+Additionally, you will expose your Account ID and unique push notification token to an STF operated push notification server, for the purpose of providing notifications to the APNs server.

-Session now has an F-Droid repo for everyone who wants to avoid the Google Play Store.
+Session has an F-Droid repo for everyone who wants to avoid the Google Play Store.

 Simply head to this address on an Android device with F-Droid installed to add the repo.

 Session uses onion routing to hide your IP address when uploading or downloading attachments from the Oxen File Server.
-In future, you will also be able to configure the Session app to use a custom file server, such as a self-hosted server or VPS (Virtual Private Server), if you would prefer not to use a file server hosted by the OPTF.
+In future, you will also be able to configure the Session app to use a custom file server, such as a self-hosted server or VPS (Virtual Private Server), if you would prefer not to use a file server hosted by the STF.

 For metadata contained within the files themselves, all attachments stored on server are encrypted and can only be decrypted by your chat partner(s) — so the Oxen File Server cannot see any metadata about files you send on Session.
 Currently, EXIF metadata is stripped when sending a file (except videos) sent from Desktop.
-If you want to make sure your chat partner cannot see metadata about a file, we recommend stripping the metadata before sending them the file — check out our how-to article here.
+If you want to make sure your chat partner cannot see metadata about a file, consider stripping the metadata before sending them the file — check out a how-to article here.

 Calls